 If properties can't be bought and sold, the housing market, and the economy generally, cannot recover.
 The massive number of foreclosure filings -- there were about 75,000 foreclosure cases pending in the state's courts at the end of last year -- confirms that the housing market in New York has not rebounded after 2008.

-The number of Long Islanders who received foreclosure notices doubled from December 2011 to September, and it's taking longer to move foreclosures through our court system.
+And it's not getting better.
+The rate of foreclosure filings in New York is not slowing, and it's taking longer to move foreclosures through our court system.
 New York is a "judicial foreclosure" state, meaning that all residential foreclosures have to proceed through the court system.
 The process to bring about a foreclosure sale currently takes at least two years, with an average of 1,072 days reported in the third quarter of 2012.
 That's longer than any other state.
 The national average is about 380 days.

 The solution is not to get rid of foreclosures -- they're a necessary means to allow property to be bought and sold with clean title -- but to streamline it.
 For some homeowners, a foreclosure sale is inevitable; those cases need to be moved through the system faster, freeing up resources to help qualified homeowners who want to keep their homes.